snark87/vibe-coding-experiment/docs/product_manager_questions.md

 ## Target Audience & User Personas

 1. Who are the primary users of this quantum circuit editor?
-   - Academic researchers?
+   - [ ]Academic researchers?
-   - Students learning quantum computing?
+   - [x] Students learning quantum computing?
-   - Industry professionals?
+   - [ ] Industry professionals?
-   - Quantum computing enthusiasts?
+   - [x] Quantum computing enthusiasts?

+Answer: it's mostly educational project

 2. What is the technical proficiency level of our target users?
    - Are they quantum computing experts?
    - Do they have programming experience?
-   - Are they beginners to both quantum computing and programming?
+   - [x] Are they beginners to both quantum computing and programming?

+Answer: target users are students so no experience is assumed

 3. In what context will users primarily use this tool?
-   - Academic research
+   - [x] Academic research
-   - Educational settings
+   - [x] Educational settings
    - Commercial/industry applications
-   - Personal projects
+   - [x] Personal projects

 ## Feature Requirements

 4. What specific quantum gates need to be supported in the initial release?
-   - Basic gates only (X, Y, Z, H, CNOT)?
+   - [x] Basic gates only (X, Y, Z, H, CNOT)?
-   - Extended gate set?
+   - [ ] Extended gate set?
-   - Custom gate definitions?
+   - [ ] Custom gate definitions?

+Answer: For MVP focus on basic gates

 5. Which quantum computing backends should we prioritize for integration?
-   - IBM Quantum
+   - [x] IBM Quantum
    - Rigetti
    - IonQ
    - Amazon Braket
    - Others?

+Answer: For MVP focus on simulation

 6. What are the must-have simulation capabilities?
-   - Circuit visualization
+   - [x] Circuit visualization
    - State vector visualization
-   - Probability distribution
+   - [x] Probability distribution
    - Bloch sphere representation
    - Noise modeling

 7. What circuit depth and qubit count should we optimize for?
-   - Small educational circuits (2-5 qubits)
+   - [x] Small educational circuits (2-5 qubits)
-   - Medium research circuits (5-50 qubits)
+   - [x] Medium research circuits (5-50 qubits)
    - Large-scale circuits (50+ qubits)

+Answer: For MVP: small education circuits

 ## User Experience

 8. What are the most important interface features for users?
-   - Drag-and-drop capability
+   - [x] Drag-and-drop capability
    - Keyboard shortcuts
    - Template circuits
    - Circuit verification tools
-   - Export/import functionality
+   - [x] Export/import functionality

+Answer: drag-and-drop, and export

 9. What output formats should be supported?
-   - QASM
+   - [x] QASM
    - Qiskit code
    - Cirq
    - PyQuil
    - Others?

 10. Should the tool be primarily:
-    - Web-based
+    - [x] Web-based
     - Desktop application
     - Mobile compatible
     - All of the above